brainsatplay/brainsatplay/src/core2.0/docs/Graph.md

 The Graph and GraphNode classes are an implementation of the acyclic graphs and node-based hierarchical programming.
 Best jargon I could come up with is that this is an "object-oriented functional programming" approach to a generalized javascript programming API.

-It handles synchronous and asynchronous programming approaches including flowgraph execution and inbuilt loops, animations, recursion, forward and backprop, and dynamic node generation with simple objects or straight functions with minimal specification and any properties and arguments you want.

-If that sounds like a lot, we took this a few steps further with the higher level Service and Router implementations to enable interoperable programming and one-liner pipes through networking protocols, web workers, peer 2 peer connections.
-This let's you focus more on creating mroe robust, performant, and dynamic application and computation pipelines.
-This even includes unified end 2 end encryption pipes to simplify app security with common accepted standards like AES and SHA256 (WIP).

-To make the best use of this API it's important to have strong internal concepts of scoping, sync/async/promises, threading, and basic javascript object usage and referencing.
-However, it ought to make learning these concepts easier.

 ### Basic usage
 ```js